ROMANCING THE EMOTIONAL DUKE

 For the rest of the evening, Anne listened half-heartedly as her mother and sisters talked animatedly about the holiday season.
 Anne tried to enjoy the conversation and find excitement, as the other women did, in the prospect of the upcoming festivities.
 Yet, no matter how hard she tried, she could not stop thinking about the way Lord Halsbrook kept looking at her throughout dinner.
 She had hoped that the strangeness she had felt emanating from him on his previous visits to their home had been the product of her imagination, but his behavior at dinner confirmed her suspicions rather than assuaged them.
 Moreover, she could not shake the feeling that her father had, in fact, given her a peculiar look, as the men excused themselves from the dinner table.
 Though she could not begin to guess precisely what, she was suddenly sure that there was something more going on between her father and the viscount.

-Duncan sat, staring into the bright, leaping flames crackling in the fireplace of the library in his country home.
+Duncan sat, staring into the bright, leaping flames crackling in the library’s fireplace in his country home.
 The warmth from the fire filled the room, staving off the chilly winter temperatures.
 Despite the welcoming light and warmth emanating from the fireplace, however, Duncan shivered.
 From his seat on the purple velvet sofa, he could see the snow falling beyond the window, a reminder that yet another Christmastide was just a fortnight away.
 He sighed heavily as he swirled the brandy around in the glass he was holding, feeling no lighter of heart then than during the first holiday spent without his dearest Cynthia.

 The year before she fell ill, their family had made a big celebration out of Christmastide.
 He and his wife had allowed their twins, Chloe, and Marcus, just two years old at the time, to join them in the tradition of ‘Stirring Day’, which took place just before Advent.
 They each took a turn stirring the Christmas pudding, which, of course, resulted in something of a mess when it came time for the twins’ turn, and he and Cynthia had laughed merrily.
 They had attended all the balls and dinners to which they had been invited, and Cynthia had even done her best to teach the twins how to help her, and the maids, make holly and laurel decorations for their home.
 Duncan’s heart had never been as full as it had been during that Christmastide in the year 1810.